grocco/Sociology-Simulation/README.md

 Independent variables:
 - percentage of non vaccinated people (look at current distribution)
-- spread factor of the disease (known/dependendt given the disease)
+- spread factor of the disease (dependent given the disease)
 - persuasion factor of campaign ( hyperparamether )
-- persuasion factor among individuals ( to be defined )
+- persuasion factor among individuals ( follows a model from the literature )
-- incidence of severe complications ( known/dependent on disease)
+- incidence of severe complications ( dependent on disease)

 Dependent variable:
 - damage in terms of number of severe complications per unit of time